pagerinc/platform-homework/README.md

 1. What overrides in your values or manifest file did you choose to deploy with your database helm chart.
 1. How did you create and manage your deployment?
     - Helm chart, kustomization or simple yaml is acceptable.
-1. How did you configure the healthchecks on your deployment?
+1. How did you configure the healthchecks on the application deployment?
-1. How would you allow traffic to reach your workloads (pods)?
+1. How would you allow traffic to reach your application workloads (pods)?
   - Simply talk us though what you would do.
 1. Was there any mis-configurations that you had to work though during this project?